Beyoncé (album): Music and lyrics

 Other songs allude to darker themes of fear and personal insecurities.
 Beyoncé noted that the album displayed "sides of [her] that only a few people had seen", adding that "all of us want happiness ... sometimes you have to take the insecurities to get to the secure place.
 And all of those things I feel happy to express".
 Caitlin White of The 405 believed the songs as "hold forth on the most important issues in a woman's life by delving into [the singer's] personal experience with them".
 "Jealous" addresses fidelity and features lyrics in which the protagonist experiences "promises, suspicion and potential revenge".
 It contains an "uncanny mix of tones and styles", most prominently a morose bassline replete with electronic yelps.
-"Mine", a futuristic R&B song with jazz elements, is self-reflective, with lyrics that reference marital strife and difficulties with postnatal depression.
-The neo soul song "Pretty Hurts" is a self-empowerment anthem that decries society's obsession with harmful and unattainable standards of beauty.
+"Mine", a song with elements of futuristic R&B and jazz, is self-reflective, with lyrics that reference marital strife and difficulties with postnatal depression.
+The power pop opener "Pretty Hurts" is a self-empowerment anthem that decries society's obsession with harmful and unattainable standards of beauty.
 The song uses audio snippets of beauty pageants which Beyoncé contested in to frame the song in the context of her childhood.

 Beyoncé's vocal production is diverse; several songs are half-rapped and half-sung with particular use of falsetto and head voice.
 The Telegraph's Neil McCormick notes that while the singer uses her expansive vocal range, unlike her previous releases, she restrains from belting and vocal runs as to increase tension in the music.
-"No Angel", a chillwave song with influences of minimalist hip hop music, is noted for its use of the falsetto vocal register, with a delivery that is "threatening to fray".
+"No Angel", a chillwave song with influences of minimalist hip-hop, is noted for its use of the falsetto vocal register, with a delivery that is "threatening to fray".
 The doo wop-inspired duet with Frank Ocean "Superpower" is sung in the lower register of both singers, while employing girl group harmonies similar to Beyoncé's work in Destiny's Child.
 The love song "XO" uses several vocal techniques to evoke a celebration of love and life, including echo and several hooks.
 Its ascending chorus lines use call and response, as well as backing vocals of a sing-along crowd, as Beyoncé sings of how her "darkest nights" are enlightened by her lover's face.
 The album's closing tracks are midtempo ballads "Heaven" and "Blue".
 "Heaven" is an emotive, piano-led hymn with gospel elements, while "Blue" is built on a piano melody over which Beyoncé sings of the love for her daughter, using her full vocal range.